 The Dentist Well-Being Program

-How is a Dentist Referred?
+How is a dentist referred?

 Family members, employees, associates or friends concerned about a dentist often contact the Dentist Well-Being Committee.
 Many dentists are self-referred.

-Is the Process Punitive?
+Is the process punitive?

-Is the Information Given to the Committee Confidential?
+Is the information given to the Committee confidential?

 All information held by the Dentist Well-Being Committee is considered strictly confidential.
 Records are kept by the Clinical Coordinator and are not at the offices of the Maryland State Dental Association.
 With the exception of those cases that are referred to the Committee by the State Board or those cases that are a danger to themselves or others, no information is released without the dentist’s written consent.

-State Board of Dental Examiners
+What if the State Board of Dental Examiners refers the dentist?

 Testimonial